Where everythinggrows together.

 Three ways to bring the field home

 We're leaning into what we do best — growing exceptional flowers and getting them to you fresh.
-Shop online, swing by the farm stand, or grab a bunch from one of our local partners.
+Shop online, find us at a local market, or grab a bunch from one of our partner florists.

-Stems, bouquets & farm goods — shipped or pickup-ready.
+Stems, bouquets & farm goods — shipped or delivered fresh.

 Our online farm store is filling up for the 2026 season.
-Reserve from our 2026 field, schedule pickup, or get notified the moment new drops go live.
+Reserve from our 2026 field, choose local delivery, or get notified the moment new drops go live.

-Roll up to 991 Big Mount Road and grab fresh-cut bouquets, single stems, seasonal produce, and farm goods straight from the field.
-No appointment, just show up.
+We're building a farm stand at 991 Big Mount Road for fresh-cut bouquets, single stems, seasonal produce, and farm goods straight from the field.
+It's not open yet — join the list for the opening date.

 We sell into select farmers markets and partner florists within ~30 miles of Dover.
 Florists — order wholesale by the bunch.
-Customers — see our current pickup map.
+Customers — see where to find us.

 See Where to Find UsWhy Field-Grown